sathvikaE21/student_record_system/README.md

-# student_record_system
+# Student Record Management System

-A Flask-based student record management system with MySQL integration.
-Containerized using Docker and automated with GitHub Actions and Jenkins for CI/CD.
-Easily add, view, and manage student records through a clean web interface.
+A Flask web app to manage student records, built with Python and MySQL.
+The app is containerized using Docker and automated with GitHub Actions.

+## Features
+- Add, view, and delete student records
+- Sort records by name or ID
+- Simple UI with HTML and CSS
+- Dockerized for easy deployment
+- CI/CD with GitHub Actions

+## Tech Stack
+- Python (Flask)
+- MySQL Connector
+- HTML/CSS
+- Docker
+- GitHub Actions